 - Full Denture – This is the best option for patients who are missing most, or all, of their teeth.
 A denture is a removable prosthetic typically made of acrylic.

-Having a tooth extracted is never good news; however, the process may seem less daunting when you’re in the hands of exceptionally trained professionals such as Dr. Joo and Dr. Moore.
+Having a tooth extracted is never good news; however, the process may seem less daunting when you’re in the hands of exceptionally trained professionals such as Dr. Joo, Dr. Moore, and Dr. Lee.
 Please call our office for more information.